 Some blurry photo of the signage leading to each terminal.

-After going to the western end of the airport, I finally reached Jakarta CGK terminal 2.
+After going to the western end of the airport, I finally reached CGK terminal 2.

-Jakarta CGK terminal 2 public drop-off area, which like Jakarta CGK terminal 3 is separated with the public pick-up area.
+CGK terminal 2 public drop-off area, which like CGK terminal 3 is separated with the public pick-up area.

-FIDS for Jakarta CGK terminal 2E.
-Even though Lion's check-in counters are closer to Jakarta CGK terminal 2E, it would fly from Jakarta CGK terminal 2D.
+FIDS for CGK terminal 2E.
+Even though Lion's check-in counters are closer to CGK terminal 2E, it would fly from CGK terminal 2D.

 After trying to catch some sleep and failed, I proceeded to the check-in area.
 Security was reasonably fast at that time.

-Malaysia's early morning flight to Kuala Lumpur seem to be quite popular.
+MH's early morning flight to KUL seem to be quite popular.

 In fact, the flight was so early no other airline had opened their counter yet.